 Lynn is a an Agile Analytics Coach and trainer with Winterboer Agile Analytics based in Denver Colorado.
 She has two daughters and works with her husband on the business.

-Transcription: Testing Automation Business Intelligence
+Transcription: Testing Automation for Business Intelligence

 Carlos L Chacon: Lynn, welcome to the program.